 This school will feature a set of advanced lecture courses around the theme of gravity given by experts in the field.
 The courses will be aimed at advanced graduate students and young postdocs with a strong interest in the theoretical aspect of gravity and applications of the theory to modelling the universe.

-The school is co-organised by CEICO, a new institute at the Czech Academy of Sciences for research in cosmology, gravity and fundamental physics and the Faculty of Mathematics and Physics of Charles University in Prague.
+The school is co-organised by CEICO, a centre in the Institute of Physics of the Czech Academy of Sciences for research in cosmology, gravity and fundamental physics and the Faculty of Mathematics and Physics of Charles University in Prague.
 We are bringing eminent lecturers from the global community and hope to foster a diverse audience.
 There will be limited space for the presentation of a poster, but no submitted talks by participants are planned.

-There is no registration fee, but participants should sort out their own accommodation (see Venue and Accommodation).
+There is no registration fee, but participants should arrange their own accommodation (see Venue).

 Lectures will be held at the Faculty of Mathematics and Physics of Charles University in Troja, Prague 8.

 We will not be offering a hybrid component or remote presence during the school.